Sure Start Maternity Grant

 - the baby has been placed with you for adoption

 - you’ve got permission to adopt a baby from abroad

 - you’ve got a parental order for a surrogate birth

 - you’ve been appointed as guardian

 - you’ve an adoption or a residence order

 How to claim a Sure Start Maternity Grant

 You can apply for a Sure Start Maternity Grant by completing claim pack SF100 (Sure Start).
-To get a claim pack, contact your nearest Social Security or Jobs and Benefits office or you can download a copy from the 'Do it online' section.
+To get a claim pack, contact your nearest Social Security or Jobs and Benefits office or you can download a copy below.
 You should return your completed claim pack to the Social Security or Jobs and Benefits office.

 You can claim from 11 weeks before the week your baby is due.
 The latest you can claim is 3 months after your baby is born.